andystanton/vk-macos-minimal-screenshot/README.md

 # Minimal Screenshot Example with Vulkan on macOS

+The purpose of this project is to demonstrate a possible regression that was introduced between `vulkansdk-macos-1.2.141.2` and `vulkansdk-macos-1.2.148.0` where a screenshot taken using `vkCmdCopyImage` will result in an image of only black pixels.

 This repository uses the code from [Sascha Willems' Vulkan Examples](https://github.com/SaschaWillems/Vulkan) to draw a triangle and provide screenshot functionality.
-The code has been reduced to as minimal an example as possible.
+The code has been reduced to provide a minimally reproducible example.

-The purpose is to highlight a regression that was introduced between `vulkansdk-macos-1.2.141.2` and `vulkansdk-macos-1.2.148.0` where a screenshot taken using `vkCmdCopyImage` will result in an image of only black pixels.

 ## Usage